worldstar/MedSAM2-Labelme/README.md

 If you can't find it, make good use of the file manager's search function.
 We will upload the fine-tuned multimodal segmentation model later.

-### Move some Folders and Files
-Download all files in our github folder `MedSAM2`, then place it into the folder`anaconda3/envs/labelme/Lib/site-packages/labelme/`.

 ## Some possible errors
 ### You might encounter this Qt error on Windows.